tstuefe/JEP387/jep.md

 2) Another reason Humongous chunks exist is that we try to minimize allocations from class loaders we already know will allocate a lot.
 For example, the bootstrap classloader gets handed a humongous chunk of 4MB in the beginning.
 That minimizes call backs into the metaspace allocator.

 This technique would continue to work with this proposal: one would just give the bootstrap CL a large buddy chunk.
-Again, with the delayed-committing technique used we can
+Again, the delayed-committing of chunks would help to reduce real memory usage.

-(Side note, with the advent of CDS most of the humongous chunk allocated for the bootstrap CL remains unused today.)
+(Side note, with the advent of CDS most of the humongous chunk allocated for the bootstrap CL remains unused today, so delayed committing would help here.)

+##### A new chunk-hand-out strategy toward class loaders

+- TBD -

-The advantages of such a scheme:
+### The advantages of this proposal:

 - the chance to combine free chunks is greatly increased.
 This reduces fragmentation of free chunks.
 It makes uncommitting free chunks easier and more effective, since the larger those chunks are the larger the portion which can be uncommitted, and the smaller the number of virtual memory segments created.